XPhyro/scripts/README.md

 application-specific options, such as `rofi -font` or `st -d`.

-In all shell scripts, if you set `$SHELL_VERBOSE` to greater than 0, `set -x` is executed and all executed commands are printed to stderr.
+In all shell scripts, if you set `$SHELL_VERBOSE` to greater than 0, `set -x` is executed and all executed commands are printed to standard error.

 ## Notice
 - Some scripts assume that some of the other scripts are in your `$PATH`.